CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 ^#^^#^ Editing data manually

-We will discuss in [Data Manipulation](data-manipulation.html) how to edit your data on a larger scale and in an automated fashion, but Stata does support modifying a spreadsheet of your data similar to Excel.
+We will discuss in [Data Manipulation][data manipulation] how to edit your data on a larger scale and in an automated fashion, but Stata does support modifying a spreadsheet of your data similar to Excel.
 At the top of the main window, you'll see two buttons, "Data Editor" and "Data
 Browser".
 These open the same new Data window, the only difference is that Stata is protecting you from yourself and if you open the "Data Browser"
 (or switch to it in the Data window), you cannot modify the data.